-Boys lost weight but in good health as Thai cave rescue restores faith
+Thai boys skinnier but in good health after 'extraordinary' cave rescue

 The drama in Thailand has even resonated as far as Russia, where soccer’s World Cup is reaching its final stages.
 Players from France and England welcomed news of the rescue and sent their best wishes to the “Wild Boars” on Twitter.

-“This victory goes to the heroes of the day, well done boys, you are so strong,” French midfielder Paul Pogba tweeted after his team beat Belgium 1-0 overnight to reach the final.
+“This victory goes to the heroes of the day, well done boys, you are so strong,” French midfielder Paul Pogba tweeted after his team beat Belgium 1-0 on Tuesday to reach the final.

 Manchester City and England defender Kyle Walker, whose team faces Croatia in the second semi-final later on Wednesday, said he wanted to send shirts to the boys.